CBS

 Essay: Short-Term Career Goals & Long-Term Dream Job

 Prompt: Through your resume and recommendation, we have a clear sense of your professional path to date.
 What are your career goals over the next three to five years and what would be your long-term dream job?
-(500 words)
+(500 words maximum)

 You have just stated what your short-term goal is.
 You now have 500 words to describe the why and how.